Food recall role in consumer safety.

 What is the Best Way to Handle Recalled Food Items

-There’s the very good question of what to do with all the recalled food.
+Additionally, there’s the question of what to do with all the recalled food.
 More often than not, you need to dispose of it in a landfill or incinerator.

 What to Do When a Food Recall Occurs: Dos and Don’ts